 Regional ESD Coordinators, in collaboration with OSPI content-area leadership, convene the Fellows three to four times a year to engage in shared learning.
 Common to all four areas is a commitment to build content learning and instructional leadership, and a focus on equity.

 Fellows complete an application process, and then OSPI and the AESD collaborate to select Fellows.
-The application process is held in the spring, and notifications are usually made by June 10 for the next school year.
+The application process is held in the spring, and notifications are usually made mid-summer for the next school year.
 The criteria guiding selection of Fellows include:

 - Geographical distribution across region